When you work online, nothing stays the same. Change happens almost every day.

 Almost without fail, you have updates to the online tools you use or changes to your promotional and sales platforms every week.

 If you are a blogger, regular core and plugin updates can cause problems.
 Or worse, you realize that your site security is not as good as you thought it was, because you discover that a hacker has accessed your site.

-There are so many ways that your routines of working online can change.
-These usually mean stepping out of your comfort to either adapt to them or, in most cases, fix them.
+There are so many ways that your routines of working online can change in the short term.
+These usually mean stepping out of your comfort zone to either adapt to them or, in most cases, fix them.